theanalyst/eos/doc/using/tokens.rst

 .. _tokens:

-Using Eos Tokens for authorization
+Using Eos Tokens for Authorization
 ==================================

 To prepare for upcoming requirements to implement various types of token technologies, we have implemeneted a generic EOS mechanism to delegate permissions to a token bearer with s.c.
 EOS tokens.